Community in-game tier list: Safari Zone South

 Ranking criteria:

-All Pokémon obtainable in Black 2 and White 2 are ranked based on their contribution to the journey in Challenge Mode until defeating Champion Iris .
+All Pokémon obtainable in Emerald are ranked based on their contribution to the journey until defeating Champion Wallace.
 Leave a comment as well if you think one of the current Pokémons should be in different tier, and why.
 After final round, we will do one revisit round and see if any rankings should change.

-Investment means experience mostly, and TMs & Items that costs Battle Points.
-Obviously all Pokémon can be great after massive amount of investment, but we are thinking about their purpose in-game here, not competitive.
+Investment refers to experience and TMs.
+Obviously, all Pokémon can be great after a massive amount of investment, but we are judging their immediate and practical purpose in-game.

 Trade evolution Pokémon are ranked based under the assumption that the player has access to trading whether through emulators or other supported methods.
-If you're playing without access to trades, you may wish to consider their pre-evolutions (like Magmar or Electabuzz) instead.
+If you're playing without access to trades, you may wish to consider their pre-evolutions (like Kadabra or Graveler) instead.
 These rankings reflect the most common setup among modern players.

 Tier definitions: